Black Girl (1972 film): Plot

-Billie Jean, the youngest of three half-sisters, lives with her mother Mama Rosie and grandmother M'Dear.
-She desperately wishes to avoid the fate of her two sisters Norma Faye and Ruth Ann, neither of whom finished high school and are now stuck married with kids.
+Protagonist Billie Jean lives in a cramped house with her mother Rosie, her grandmother Mu'Dear, her two older sisters, Norma Faye and Ruth Ann, and Mu'Dear's live-in boyfriend, Herbert.
+She desperately wishes to avoid the fate of Norma Faye and Ruth Ann, both of whom are high school dropouts and single mothers.
 Billie Jean dreams of becoming a successful dancer, but her mother and sisters belittle her attempts to improve herself.
+Billie Jean has dropped out of school herself and taken a job as a dancer/waitress at the seedy Groovy Bar and Grill in order to earn enough money to buy Rosie a new and larger house.

-Mama Rosie compares her daughters unfavorably with the more ambitious Netta, a young lady from the neighborhood.
-When Netta comes home from college to visit Mama Rosie for Mother's Day, Norma Faye and Ruth Ann resent their mother's doting on her.
-The sisters try to trick Billie Jean into believing Netta will move in and take her room once she graduates.
-Netta does her best to rise above their insults and makes plans for Billie Jean to finish high school and to apply for college at the end of the school term.
+Rosie compares her daughters unfavorably with her high-achieving foster daughter Netta, whose mother suffers from mental illness.
+When Netta comes home from college to visit Rosie for Mother's Day, Norma Faye and Ruth Ann resent their mother's doting on her and they brainwash Billie Jean into believing Netta will move into her room once she graduates from college.
+The day before Mother's Day, Netta comes to the house to visit Rosie, but only her daughters are home and they mock and insult her, especially Norma Faye, who goes so far as to pull a knife on Netta.
+Despite this unpleasant encounter (which Rosie knows nothing about), Netta makes plans for Billie Jean to return to high school and apply to college at the end of the school year.

-Mama Rosie's ex-husband Earl returns to town to visit the family with hopes to rekindle a relationship with Mama Rosie.
-He suggests Billie can make it by dancing in a bar in Detroit.
-M'Dear's live-in boyfriend Herbert objects to the disrespectful conversation and vulgar language.
-Mama Rose says that everyone present is grown and married except Billie.
-Earl and Mama Rosie visit a nearby neighborhood park, where they remember their days of youth and discuss their bittersweet past.
-Earl suggests Rosie come with him to Detroit, where he owns a shoe business, but Rosie rejects his offer and they part company.
-Back at home, Rosie and her mother discuss the old wounds which Earl's visit has resurrected.
+Rosie's ex-husband Earl, a shoe businessman from Detroit, comes to visit the family with hopes to rekindle a relationship with Rosie.
+Earl treats Billie Jean differently than her older sisters because she is not his daughter, and he crudely suggests Billie Jean can make it on her own by dancing in a bar in Detroit.
+Earl and Rosie visit a nearby neighborhood park, where they reminisce on their younger days and their bittersweet past.
+Earl suggests Rosie come back with him to Detroit, but Rosie turns him down and they part company.
+Back at home, Rosie and Mu'Dear discuss the old wounds which Earl's visit has resurrected.

-The elder sisters gang up on Billie Jean, holding her down, insisting Billie Jean needs to be put into reform school as they fail to understand and respect Billie's goals.
-M'Dear reminds Rosie of her past dreams and asks Rosie to allow Billie to fulfill her own dreams without interference.
-The film ends with Billie Jean leaving home to attend college despite protests from her envious sisters.
+When Rosie prepares to call the truant officer on Billie Jean, Norma Faye and Ruth Ann wrestle Billie Jean down to the living room floor and insist that she be put in reform school as they continue to dismiss her goal to go to college and become a dancer.
+Mu'Dear breaks up the sisters' tussle, reminds Rosie of her past dreams, and tells her, Norma Faye and Ruth Ann to allow Billie Jean to fulfill her dreams without interference.
+The film ends with Billie Jean leaving home to attend college despite the protests of her sisters.